Melbourne Victory FC: Popovic era (2021–2024)

-Kisnorbo era (2024)
+Post-Popovic era (2024–2026)

 Patrick Kisnorbo was officially appointed Melbourne Victory head coach on 25 June 2024, on a 3-year deal until the conclusion of the 2026/27 A-League Men's Season.

 Melbourne Victory released a number of players prior to the appointment of Kisnorbo, including Salim Khelifi, Chris Ikonomidis, Stefan Nigro, Eli Adams, Ahmad Taleb and former Johnny Warren Medalist and Victory Medalist Jake Brimmer.
 Dual Victory Medalist Damien Da Silva, Connor Chapman, Roly Bonevacia, Ben Folami and Matt Bozinovski shortly followed.
 Paul Izzo was signed by Danish side Randers.
 Leigh Broxham retired.

 Victory followed by signing Josh Rawlins, Reno Piscopo, Jack Duncan, Jing Reec, Brendan Hamill and Real Madrid product Nikos Vergos, who is estimated to be earning 600k AUD per year on his 2-year deal.
 They also secured the signing of Australian international goalkeeper Mitch Langerak, who would join the club in January 2025 once his contract with Nagoya Grampus ended.
 Alex Menelaou, Daniel Graskoski and Luka Kolic were elevated to the first team.

 The Kisnorbo era began with early success, going undefeated in all preseason matches and up to the Australia Cup final.
 Controversially, Kisnorbo completely dropped Daniel Arzani from the squad on the day of the final, stating "it was a selection decision" and not the result of a fallout with the player.
 However, it is rumoured that Arzani was dropped following a bust-up with Kisnorbo at training.
 Reportedly, the winger expressed his frustration in front of the whole squad, due to being offered to other clubs in the preseason transfer window.
 Ultimately, Melbourne Victory suffered a 1–0 loss to Macarthur in the final of the Australia Cup, condemning them to their second major final loss in the same year.

 Kisnorbo began the season with a nil-all draw against Central Coast Mariners and then following it up with three wins before getting his first loss of the season during Unite Round against Wellington Phoenix.
 Kisnorbo would go on to win two more matches making victory place second in the league at that point before shockingly departing the club early on 17 December 2024.
 Kisnorbo left to become Yokohama F. Marinos as an assistant coach.
 Victory's fans weren't happy about Kisnorbo leaving right before Victory were going to play Melbourne City in the Melbourne Derby.
 In response to his departure Victory's main fan podcast For Vucks Sake made an emergency podcast stating there anger toward patrick Kisnorbo.
 Melbourne Victory's leadership was "disappointed" by Kisnorbo's departure and would be replaced by assistant coach Arthur Diles.

-Post-Kisnorbo era (2024–present)
+AAMI Park at half time of the 2025 A-League Grand Final.